jrlanglois/JRLCodingStandard/README.md

 Use [Doxygen](https://www.stack.nl/~dimitri/doxygen/manual/commands.html), with the `@` symbol for commands.

 Do not redundantly specify default commands.

-Example:
+For example, do this to automatically make use of `@brief`:
 ```
-/** @brief Does stuff and things */
+/** Does stuff and things */
 void foo();
 ```